nihongodera/limelight/README.md

 Before installing Limelight, you must install both mecab and the php extension php-mecab on your system.

 ###### Linux Ubuntu Users
 Use the install script included in this repository.
+The script only works for and php7.
 Download the script:
 ```
 curl -O https://raw.githubusercontent.com/nihongodera/limelight/master/install_mecab_php-mecab.sh